Camino de Santiago Packing List: What to Bring

 • 1 long-sleeve shirt

-Layers are key.
-This one’s for cooler mornings or sun protection.
-Men’s / Women’s
+For cooler mornings or sun protection.

 • Rain poncho or rain jacket

-• Hat or sun protection
+• Hat / sun protection

 • Flip-flops